bkacjios/lua-mumble/README.md

 -- Adds a callback for a specific event
 -- If no unique name is passed, it will default to "hook" mumble.client:hook(String hook, [ String unique name = "hook" ], Function callback(mumble.client))

+-- Remove a callback for a specific event
+-- If no unique name is passed, it will default to "hook" mumble.client:unhook(String hook, [ String unique name = "hook" ])

 -- Gets all registered callbacks
 Table hooks = mumble.client:getHooks()